A multidimensional generalization of Symanzik polynomials: Kirchhoff and Symanzik polynomials and duality

 \subsection{Symanzik rational fractions}

-In this subsection, we introduce the Symanzik rational fractions.
-The following definition is more canonical that Definition \ref{defi:Symanzik_polynomials} about Symanzik polynomials.
-Indeed, the problems highlighted in Remarks \ref{rem:another_definition} and \ref{rem:PID} disappear for Symanzik rational fractions.
+In this subsection, we introduce Symanzik rational fractions.
+The following definition is more canonical than Definition~\ref{5:defi:Symanzik_polynomials} on Symanzik polynomials.
+Indeed, the problems highlighted in Remarks~\ref{5:rem:another_definition} and~\ref{5:rem:PID} disappear for Symanzik rational fractions.
 For instance, one can easily define Symanzik rational fractions for families of vectors in $\R^p$.
-This is useful in order to compute the archimedean height pairing, as we will see in Subsection \ref{subsec:divisor}.
-Moreover, the rational fractions have a nice property of stability stated in Theorem \ref{thm:variation}.
+This is useful in order to compute the nonarchimedean height pairing, as we will see in Section~\ref{5:subsec:divisor}.
+Moreover, these rational fractions have a nice property of stability discussed in Section~\ref{5:sec:variation}.

-\begin{defi} Let $u$ be a family of vectors in $\R^p$, let $l$ be a nonnegative integer and $w$ be a family of $l$ vectors in $\vect u$.
+\begin{definition} Let $u$ be a family of vectors in $\R^p$, let $l$ be a nonnegative integer and $w$ be a family of $l$ vectors in $\vect u$.
 The \emph{(normalized) Symanzik rational fraction of order $k$ of $u$ with parameters $w_1, \dots, w_l$} is defined by